nextcloud/cookbook/translationfiles/README.md

 # Translations for the cookbook app

+**Warning:
+This is an old and outdated information!
+This project has moved to [Transifex](https://www.transifex.com/nextcloud/nextcloud/cookbook/).**
+You can use this as a guide for developers to test translations but **do not** open pull requests regarding translation files.

+Thank you!

+---

 This is a quick instruction how to generate translations for the Nextcloud app `cookbook`.